 Unwanted Pesticide Collection for Farmers, Landscapers & Businesses

-Farmers & Businesses may properly dispose of unwanted or unused pesticides and herbicides via the annual State of Hawai‘i Department of Agriculture (HDOA) Pesticide Program Collection.
-Quantities of materials accepted for disposal at no-charge are limited (up to 200 lbs.) and the last scheduled collection was in fall of 2009 and conducted by EnviroServices and Training Center (ETC).
-Check back for more information on upcoming future events and deadlines for pre-registration.
+Farmers & Businesses may properly dispose of unwanted or unused pesticides and herbicides via the State of Hawai‘i Department of Agriculture (HDOA) Pesticide Disposal Program.
+Quantities of materials accepted for disposal at no-charge are limited (up to 250 lbs.); for information on upcoming collections please contact the Department of Agriculture Hawai‘i Island Branch at 974-4142.
+Check the Department of Agriculture’s Pesticide Disposal Program website for more information on upcoming future events and deadlines for pre-registration.
 For more information on pesticide regulation and safety please contact the Department of Agriculture Hawai‘i Island Branch at 974-4142 or visit their website.

 State of Hawai‘i